Alice (Avril Lavigne song): Commercial performance

-In Canada, "Alice" debuted at number 51 on the Canadian Hot 100, were it spent three weeks on the chart In the United States, "Alice" debuted at number 71 on the US Billboard Hot 100, and it spent three weeks on the chart.
+In Canada, "Alice" debuted at number 51 on the Canadian Hot 100, where it spent three weeks on the chart In the United States, "Alice" debuted at number 71 on the US Billboard Hot 100, and it spent three weeks on the chart.
 In the United Kingdom, the song debuted at number 59 on the UK Official Singles Chart, and spent three weeks on the chart.
 In Australia, "Alice" managed to debut on the top forty on the ARIA Singles Chart at number 39, and left the chart the next week.
-In Japan, "Alice" had commercial success were it debuted on the top five on the Japan Hot 100 were it peaked at number four.
+In Japan, "Alice" had commercial success where it debuted on the top five on the Japan Hot 100 where it peaked at number four.
 As of October 2011, "Alice" had sold 373,000 digital copies in the US Overall "Alice" debuted on the top forty in six countries.

 Music video

 Background

 Lavigne shot the music video for "Alice" on 26–27 January 2010.
 The video was directed by Dave Meyers, which was partly filmed at the Los Angeles Arboretum.
 Meyers worked closely with Lavigne to create the video.
 His intention was to capture "the haunting quality of the song" on video and present it with a gothic feel.
 Lavigne wanted to include piano sequences to stress the instrument's contribution to the song.
 Footage from Burton's Alice in Wonderland was edited prominently into the video.

 The video premiered online on 17 February 2010.